podlove/podlove-web-player/podlove-web-player/readme.txt

 == Installation ==

-1. Upload the 'podlove-web-player' folder to the '/wp-content/plugins/' directory
+1. Upload the `podlove-web-player` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Use the '[video]' or '[audio]' shortcode in your post or page with the options on the front page.
+3. Use the `[podlovevideo]` or `[podloveaudio]` shortcode in your post or page with the options on the front page.
 4. Visit the options page

 == Frequently Asked Questions ==